-Our Board of Directors held 8 meetings during 2015.
-Each of our directors attended at least 75% of the total number of board and any committee meetings of which he or she was a member.
+Our Board of Directors held 6 meetings during 2016.
+Our directors are diligent with respect to meeting attendance.
+In the rare instances when a director cannot attend a meeting in person, they participate by teleconference.
+None of our directors attended less than 75% of the total number of board and any committee meetings of which he or she was a member.
 Our directors are expected to attend the Annual Meeting.
-Ten of the twelve directors who were serving on the board at the time of our 2015 Annual Meeting attended the Annual Meeting.
-One director was unable to attend because of illness and the other due to an unforeseen and unavoidable business conflict.
+All directors who were serving on the board at the time of our 2016 Annual Meeting attended the Annual Meeting.